espressif/esp-idf/components/openssl/OpenSSL-APIs.rst

 OpenSSL-APIs
 ------------

-All original source code in this repository is Copyright (C) 2015-2016 Espressif Systems.
-This source code is licensed under the Apache License 2.0 as described in the file LICENSE.

 OpenSSL APIs not mentioned in this article are not open to public for the time, also do not have the corresponding function.
 If user calls it directly, it will always return an error or may show cannot link at compile time.

 Chapter Introduction
 ====================